laxmanrathore01/WheelOfFortune/README.md

 # WHEEL

 **This beginner-level java project recreates the classic game of Wheel of Fortune.
-It consists of 3 players, underscores/dashes to represent letters in the puzzle and available letters.**
+It consists of three players, underscores/dashes to represent letters in the puzzle and available letters.**